ni1o1/plot_map/Readme.md

 # plot_map

-plot_map is a module to plot map backgroud using matplotlib.just use:
 plot_map is a module to plot map backgroud using matplotlib.
 Just use the following code:

     plot_map(plt,bounds,zoom = 9,style = 1)